Pip-squeak: Problems

 Although pip-squeak worked well in practice and could be used with any aircraft with a radio, it presented several practical problems that led to its eventual replacement.

 The first was that the system used up a radio channel.
 As the TR.9D set had only two channels, using one for pip-squeak left only a single voice channel.
 All of the aircraft in the squadron shared the same frequencies for voice and pip-squeak, selected before the mission.
 This meant that squadrons could talk amongst themselves and to their Sector Operator, but could not coordinate with other squadrons or Sectors.
-Pilots were also constantly being interrupted.
+Pilots were also constantly being interrupted when the pip-squeak timer activated.
 Things improved with the introduction of the TR.1388 sets, which had several voice channels and much longer range, but pip-squeak still interrupted the pilot when it broadcast.

 Further, the pip-squeak system required an entirely separate reporting chain, along with the associated equipment, buildings, manpower and telephone systems.
 This information was primarily consumed by the Sector Controls, who had the responsibility for vectoring fighters onto targets, and thus required up-to-date information on the locations of their fighters.
 This meant that information about the location of friendly forces had to be sent back up the chain to Group and Fighter Command Headquarters, increasing the amount of traffic flowing through the system.

 Pip-squeak was supplanted, and then replaced, by the IFF system.
 This was a self-contained transponder that was triggered by the signal of a radar being received by the aircraft.
 The transponder sent out a short radio pulse of its own when the radar signal was received.
 This signal was filtered out and sent to a separate amplifier at the radar station.
 The output was then mixed with the main signal and caused an upside-down blip to be displayed slightly after the main signal.
 This "secondary" return now gives its name to secondary radar, which forms the basis of most civilian radar systems.

 IFF had been produced as early as 1939, but not widely used because the early Chain Home radar stations were placed along the shoreline, providing no coverage inland where much of the action took place.
 By 1942 the radar network had been extensively updated, especially with the introduction of the ground-controlled interception units, and the plotting of interceptions moved from the Sector Controls to the radar sets themselves.
 IFF was universal by this point.